AdaCore/training_material/courses/fundamentals_of_ada/adv_170_multiple_inheritance.rst

 ==============

 ------------------------------------------
-Multiple Inheritance Is Forbidden In Ada
+Multiple Inheritance Is Forbidden in Ada
 ------------------------------------------

 * There are potential conflicts with multiple inheritance